Categories

 53.9008.909.059.059.009.309.3054.60

 Note: According to the Polish Olympic Committee’s biography on Mikołaj Kubica, he did not compete in the all-around finals due to an injury.
-As a result, Yugoslav’s Janez Brodnik competed in the all-around finals.
+As a result, Yugoslavia’s Janez Brodnik competed in the all-around finals.

 Appendix: Play-by-Play of Japan’s Performance during the Optionals